What to see on Isla Saona

 ,regionOfInterest=(997.5,772.5))

-To ensure your experience in the British capital is a complete success, the best advice I can give you is that planning is your best ally, but always leaving a little room for improvisation.
+To ensure your experience in the British capital is a success, the best advice I can give you is that planning is your best ally, but always leaving a small margin for improvisation.

-London is a vast city, and although 3 days allow you to see the most important and essential sights, it is crucial to organise your visits well by geographical areas, as we have done in this guide.
+London is an immense city and, although 3 days allow you to see the most important and essential things, it is fundamental to organise visits well by geographical area as we have done in this guide.